ViggoLagerstedtEkholm/RSSReader/README.md

 1. The application built is using Winform as the presentation of components and C# as backend.
 2. The data layer accesses local files both XML and JSON to store/retrieve data.
 (With this pattern we can with ease implement a database instead!)
 3. Automatic fetching of RSS feeds using asynchronous threading to update the data real time.
-4. Modifying all data which includes (Updating, Deleting, Adding).
+4. Modifying all data which includes (Create, Reading, Updating, Deleting).
 5. Play the soundfiles after the application downloads the MP3 file locally.

 This requirement specification was created for the C# OOP class for Fall 2020.

-Future improvements:
+Future improvements/developments:
 1. Add parallel threading to update all feeds.
 2. Make the UI more stylish.
 3. Add a database.